 The National Aeronautics and Space Administration (NASA) announces the opportunity to conduct planetary science investigations through Discovery Program space flight missions that meet the goals of planetary system(s) exploration.
-For the purpose of this Announcement, the terms "planetary science" and "planetary system(s) exploration" encompass:
+For the purpose of this Announcement, the terms "planetary science"

-- The scientific objectives of the NASA Solar System Exploration theme, and - The search for extrasolar planetary systems elements of the NASA Astronomical Search for Origins theme.
+- The scientific objectives of the NASA Solar System Exploration theme, and - The search for extrasolar planetary systems element of the NASA Astronomical Search for Origins theme.

-Discovery missions, therefore, are solar system science missions intended for travel to and exploration of solar system bodies, and/or for remote examination of the solar system and extrasolar planetary system environments.
+Discovery missions, therefore, are solar system science missions intended for travel to and exploration of solar system bodies and/or for remote examination of the solar system and extrasolar planetary system environments.
 These themes are amplified in documents cited in Section 2.1.
-Additional information concerning these themes can be found on the Office of Space Science homepage at the World Wide Web URL address http://www.hq.nasa.gov/office/oss/
+Additional information concerning these themes can be found on the Office of Space Science homepage at the World Wide Web URL address http://spacescience.nasa.gov/.